Scott Stadium and John Paul Jones Arena Bag Policy and Entry Procedures

 Click here for Virginia’s general facilities policies.

-Where will the security checkpoints be located?
+Where are the security checkpoints be located?

 When will the venue doors open?